Zachary-Jackson/Social-Team-Builder/README.md

 - [x] Create site wide static files and templates

-- [ ] Add a custom User model that includes an avatar, bio, skills, and username
+- [x] Add a custom User model that includes an avatar, bio, and username

 - [ ] Allow users to register for an account
 * - [ ] Sign up email validation and complete the user's profile shortly